isi-vista/VistaMT/README.rst

 stop is detected.

-During training, a ``bad_counter`` keeps track of the number of times the validation cost exceeds the minimum validation cost so far.
-If this counter exceeds the ``patience`` threshold, the parameters are reset to the best ones found so far (the ones that produced the minimum validation cost) and the learning rate is reduced (by ``anneal-decay``).
+During training, a ``bad_counter`` keeps track of the number of times the validation cost exceeds the minimum validation cost, or the number of times greedy BLEU is less than the best greedy BLEU, if ``--valid-ref`` is passed.
+If this counter exceeds the ``patience`` threshold, the parameters are reset to the best ones found so far and the learning rate is reduced (by ``anneal-decay``).
 After this restarting happens ``anneal-restarts`` times, if ``patience`` is exceeded again, training stops.

+Batching is done by grouping training examples by their length.
+All batches are read into memory, then they are shuffled randomly on every epoch.
+The batch size is variable, depending on the ``--batch-max-words`` and ``--batch-max-sentences`` parameters.

 Prediction